-We are extremely pleased with New York State's historic and continued commitment of \$125 million provided in the 2017-18 State Budget for the construction and rehabilitation of senior housing over the course of five years and extend our gratitude to the Legislature for the role it played in securing this funding.
+We were extremely pleased with New York State's historic commitment of \$125 million provided in the 2017-18 State Budget for the construction and rehabilitation of senior housing over the course of five years and extend our gratitude to the Legislature for the role it played in securing this funding.
 Existing and newly created development programs such as the Senior Housing Program, designed by Homes and Community Renewal (HCR) to facilitate the disbursal of the \$125 million, provide an excellent opportunity to bring support services into affordable senior housing that can have a significant impact on seniors' ability to remain in their homes in an extremely cost-effective manner.

-LeadingAge New York, along with a coalition of senior housing providers, associations, and affordable housing advocates, has called for the creation of the Affordable Independent Senior Housing Assistance Program to be administered by the Department of Health (DOH) and the commitment of \$10 million over five years in the 2020-21 State Budget to fund resident assistants in 25 senior housing properties around the state.
-We propose that grants of approximately \$70,000 per property be made available to congregate senior housing operators to work with seniors and that those resident assistants funded specifically focus on linking residents to the services they need to remain healthy in their communities.
+LeadingAge New York, along with a coalition of senior housing providers, associations, and affordable housing advocates, has called for the creation of the Affordable Independent Senior Housing Assistance Program to be administered by the Department of Health (DOH) and the commitment of \$10 million over five years in the 2021-22 State Budget to fund resident assistants in senior housing properties throughout the state.
+We propose that grants of approximately \$45,000 be made directly to senior housing operators to hire resident assistants to link residents to the services they need to remain healthy in their communities.
 As you know, the State bears much of the cost of Medicaid-funded nursing homes, which can range from \$30,000 to upwards of \$50,000 per year in State expenditures.
-If a resident assistant can keep two people out of a nursing home for one year, the savings covers the cost of the grant.
-If a resident assistant works with 70 to 100 people and emphasizes health education, wellness programming, more effective use of primary care, reduced use of emergency departments, and better management of chronic health conditions, the savings potential is enormous.
+If a resident assistant can keep two people out of a nursing home for one year, the savings more than covers the cost of the grant.
+If a resident assistant works with 100 to 150 people throughout the course of a year and emphasizes health education, wellness programming, more effective use of primary care, reduced use of emergency departments, and better management of chronic health conditions, the savings potential is enormous.

-&lt;sup>1 United States Census Bureau, "Income and Poverty in the United States: 2018."
+1 United States Census Bureau, "Income and Poverty in the United States: 2018."

-Evidence of these savings has been demonstrated in recent studies conducted in Oregon and New York.
-In 2016, the Center for Outcomes, Research & Education issued a report on a study conducted in Oregon that showed a decline in Medicaid costs by 16 percent one year after seniors moved into affordable housing with a resident assistant.
+Rigorous studies have shown that affordable senior housing with services reduces Medicare and Medicaid spending.2 In 2016, the Center for Outcomes, Research & Education issued a report on a study conducted in Oregon that showed a decline in Medicaid costs of 16 percent one year after seniors moved into affordable housing with a resident assistant.
 Their analysis included 1,625 individuals, 431 of whom lived in properties that serve older adults and individuals with disabilities.
 The statistic of 16 percent savings in Medicaid costs breaks down to a savings of \$84 per month for each individual in this subset, or \$434,000 over a 12-month period for the relatively low number of 431 individuals.